"WHEN you put your hand [RAFT*] in a flowing stream, you [it] touch the last that has gone before and the first of what is still to come."

 What did you want to be when you grew up?
 An artist, an actor, an astronaut, or maybe the President of the United States?
 Me?
 Why-- an officer in the Royal Canadian Mounted Police!
 The cover art on this, the January 13, 1939 issue of Argosy Weekly, was produced by Rudolph Belarski, one of pulp fiction's finest and most prolific illustrators.

-As kids, we all had our adventures, some as simple as riding your bike outside of your neighborhood, others as bold as sneaking onto private land for no other reason than just because.
-But I don't know anyone who paddled a log raft across a swamp-- now that's what I call real adventure!
-During a long and distinguished career, Charles Geer (1922-2008) produced cover art for some of the biggest names in 20th Century fiction, but he was also a prolific illustrator of children's books.
+When we were kids, we all had adventures.
+Some adventures were as simple as riding your bike to another neighborhood, while others were as bold as sneaking onto private land for no other reason than just because.
+But I don't know anyone who paddled a log raft across a swamp.
+Now that's what I call real adventure!
+During a long and distinguished career, Charles Geer (1922-2008) produced cover art for some of the biggest names in 20th century fiction, but he was also a prolific illustrator of children's books.
 The Secret Raft by Hazel Krantz (Vanguard, 1965), is just one of many feathers he has in his kid's cap.

 CLICK TO ENLARGE |

 Just believe and you too will be rafting towards adventure!
-The Tall Book of Make-Believe is one of the most beloved children's anthologies ever published.
-First editions from Harper & Brothers (1950) have become hard to come by and also expensive.
+The Tall Book of Make-Believe is apparently one of the most beloved children's anthologies ever published.
+First editions from Harper & Brothers (1950) have become hard to come by and when offered are expensive.
 But it's not just the whimsical illustrations of Garth Williams that make this book so special to so many, it's also the unique combination of stories, poems and verse, all profoundly selected by Golden Books veteran editor Jane Werner.

-Here's the one-sheet movie poster advertising the 1960 MGM film that the paperback art was derived from.
+Here's the one-sheet movie poster that advertised the 1960 MGM film that the paperback art was derived from.
 Here, Huck is no longer wearing a red shirt, nor Jim a white one.

-Here's another variant poster of the same 1960 film, with a different unknown artist.
+Here's a variant poster of the same 1960 film, with a different unknown artist.

 CLICK TO ENLARGE |

-This is a variant half-sheet lobby poster, with that same unknown artist.
+This is a variant half-sheet lobby poster, by that same unknown artist that preceded this.

-John Falter (1910-1982) is generally known for his many Saturday Evening Post magazine covers, which number more than 120, but he also illustrated dozens of books including this hardcover edition of The Adventures of Huckleberry Finn published by Macmillan in 1962, before transitioning over to painting Western Arts and portraits.
+John Falter (1910-1982) is generally known for his Saturday Evening Post magazine covers, which number more than 120, but he also illustrated dozens of books including this hardcover edition of The Adventures of Huckleberry Finn (Macmillan, 1962).
+During the second half of his career he focused almost entirely on producing Western Fine Arts paintings and portraits.

 This paperback edition of The Adventures of Huckleberry Finn was published by Signet in 1968.
 The cover art was not credited.

-Robert Emil Schulz produced the cover art on this edition of The Adventures of Huckleberry Finn, which was published in paperback by Pocket in 1973.
-Schulz was a prolific illustrator for popular magazines and paperback books, and one of the pioneering illustrators of science-fiction paperback covers.
-According to Vincent Di Fate, Schulz was to his peers a "painter's painter, an artist so technically accomplished that his work was envied and imitated."
+Robert Emil Schulz produced the cover art on this edition of The Adventures of Huckleberry Finn.
+It was published in paperback by Pocket in 1973.
+Bob Schulz was a prolific illustrator for popular magazines and paperback books and one of the pioneering illustrators of science-fiction paperback covers.
+According to artist and historian Vincent Di Fate, Schulz was to his peers a "painter's painter--an artist so technically accomplished that his work was envied and imitated."
 He covered all genres though, not just SF, and was the recipient of many well deserved awards.
 Schulz taught at the Art Students League for nine years before his premature death in 1978 at the age of 50.

 This paperback edition of The Adventures of Huckleberry Finn was published by Bantam in 1980.
 The cover artist is unknown.